dgp-web/dgp-ng-app/README.md

 At the moment we're working on providing version 17 of dgp-ng-app.
 This is the first Angular version that no longer supports the legacy components from Angular Material and we have to switch to them as well.

 We've experienced a couple of issues and list what you probably have to do when updating an application to Angular 17 that uses dgp-ng-app.

+Before updating Angular to Version 17
+- Update Angular to Version 16 if you're using a lower version.
+- Run the MDC migration provided by Angular Material: https://material.angular.io/guide/mdc-migration
+- What we had to do
+ - Lists: replace mat-line and mat-list-icon manually with matListItemTitle and matListItemIcon
+ -